-Whether it’s your first baby or your third (or more), welcoming a new baby into the world comes with more often than not, equal parts bliss and pain.
+Whether it’s your first baby or your third (or more), welcoming a new baby into the world comes with equal parts bliss and pain.
 And one of the most immediate struggles that moms have to deal with is how breastfeeding pain can wreak havoc on one’s sanity.

-While deciding to embark on the rewarding yet difficult journey of breastfeeding is up to you, moms, it may be helpful to find ways to relive the breastfeeding pain first before you forego breastfeeding completely.
+While deciding to embark on the rewarding yet challenging breastfeeding journey is up to you, mamas, it may be helpful to find ways to relive the breastfeeding pain first before you forego breastfeeding altogether.

 Breastfeeding Pain Causes & Remedies

 We at Mama’s Choice want to remind you that you’re not alone in your breastfeeding struggles!
-To help as many moms as we can, we’ve rounded up the different reasons behind breastfeeding pain and what you can do to address it.
+To help as many moms as possible, we’ve rounded up the different reasons behind breastfeeding pain and what you can do to address it.
 Keep reading, moms!

 Reason #1: Poor Positioning of the Baby on the Breast

-Keep in mind that when a baby isn’t latched well, he/she can’t attach deeply.
-This in turn affects their ability to remove milk.
-And when your milk isn’t being effectively removed, it can cause further issues such as blocked ducts, engorgement and even mastitis.
+Keep in mind that when a baby isn’t latched well, they can’t attach deeply.
+This, in turn, affects their ability to remove milk.
+And when your milk isn’t being effectively removed, it can cause further issues such as blocked ducts, engorgement, and even mastitis.